Heat-Related Injuries on Construction Sites in New York City

 If you or a loved one has suffered from a heat-related injury on a New York City construction site, don’t wait to seek the compensation you may be entitled to.
 Michael S. Lamonsoff, "The Bull," at the Law Offices of Michael S. Lamonsoff, is a powerful advocate for injured construction workers.

-With 1,400+ outstanding client reviews and a formidable record of financial recoveries exceeding $500 million for the injured victims, Michael S. Lamonsoff is one of the most trusted and respected construction accident attorneys in NYC.
+With 1,400+ outstanding client reviews and a formidable record of financial recoveries exceeding $500 million for injured victims, Michael S. Lamonsoff is one of the most trusted and respected construction accident attorneys in NYC.
 Reach out to “The Bull” today and let him fight for the justice and compensation you are owed.
 To schedule your free consultation, call us at 212-962-1020 or fill out this online contact form.